fatemadaher1993-source/Syria_Conflict_Analysis_PowerBI/README.md

 * `Syria_Conflict_Analysis.pbix`: The source Power BI Desktop file.
 * `syria_conflict_data.xlsx`: The raw dataset used for the analysis.
 * `Screenshots/`: Contains visual output of the Dashboard, Executive Summary, and Drillthrough feature.
+***

+## 🙏 Data Source & Acknowledgment

+This analysis is based on data provided by the **Armed Conflict Location & Event Data Project (ACLED)**.
+Per the terms of use, the raw data cannot be redistributed.

+Interested users can download the data directly from the ACLED website.